Feature #1036

 2D Yes

-#26 Updated by Knödlseder Jürgen almost 9 years ago
+#26 Updated by Knödlseder Jürgen over 9 years ago

 • Assigned To changed from Hassan Collado Tarek to Forest Florent

-#27 Updated by Mayer Michael almost 9 years ago
+#27 Updated by Mayer Michael over 9 years ago

 Thanks for making this effort.
 I repeated this test using a power law instead of a Gaussian spectral model and did not find a bias for the 2D format.